Documentation/Orra Press

 Ordering matters

 Orra Press is a serial compressor.
-Fast / aggressive engines before slow / gentle ones generally sounds cleaner — FET first, then Opto or Classic to smooth out what's left.
-Reversed (slow first, fast last) is valid too and often produces more colour.
+Fast / aggressive engines before slow / gentle ones generally sounds cleaner - FET first, then Opto or Classic to smooth out what's left.
+Reversed (slow first, fast last) is valid too and often produces more color.
 Use the < / > buttons on each slot card to reorder without losing parameters.
 End the chain with the Limiter when you're ready to bring loudness up.

 Multiple of the same type

 Nothing stops you from loading two Classics, two FETs, or three Opticals.
-Multi-stage compression — small amounts of GR at each stage — routinely sounds better than one big squash.
+Multi-stage compression - small amounts of GR at each stage - routinely sounds better than one big squash.
 Try a Classic at 2:1 with 2 dB of GR into a second Classic at 2:1 with another 2 dB.
 Total 4 dB but the signal barely feels touched.
+This is exactly the philosophy behind the factory chain presets.

 Latency